bytebase/bytebase.com/content/changelog/bytebase-3-1-2.md

 - Add tooltips for tables, columns, and PostgreSQL view comments in SQL Editor.
 - Support IM and webhook integration for Lark.
-- Display table or view definition for Redshift.
+- Display table and view definition for Redshift.

 ## 🔔 Breaking Changes